ShrutiSawant0804/Calculator-/README.md

 Easy to use
 Handles basic errors (like invalid expressions)

-📂 Technologies Used
+📂 Technologies Used:
 HTML
 CSS
 JavaScript (Vanilla)

-📜 License
+📜 License:
 This project is open-source and free to use. 🚀

 Made with ❤️ by Shruti Sawant